danielayamashita/Udacity_SDC_Final_Project/README.md

 ( Terminal download with wget <path_to_folder.zip> and unzip it with unzip  TLdataset02.zip -d TLdataset02 )
 (For loading the traffic light data I had to install sklearn, the training is independent of carla.
 So installing this library should not have a consequence)

+#### Model
+I retrained the last 15 layers of a mobilenet CNN.
+MobileNet a small models with few weights (ca 17MB of weights).
+It is supposed to be faster but less accurate in comparison to other CNNs.

 ## Simulator and test site

 two testing environments in the simulator